bradlug/bradlug.github.io/about/index.md

   * Articles - John Hudson
   * Co-ordination - David Carpenter

-Our monthly meeting room comes courtesy of [Bradford Community and Voluntary Service](http://www.bradfordcvs.org.uk/), for which we give a donation gathered from people that attend the meeting.
+Our monthly meeting room comes courtesy of [Bradford Community Broadcasting](http://www.bcbradio.co.uk/), for which we give a donation gathered from people that attend the meeting.

 ## History